reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 df_val = pd.read_csv(LM_PATH/'test.csv', header=None, chunksize=chunksize)
 ```
 - and so, one of the simple tricks is to use this thing called `chunksize` with pandas
-- what this means is pandas does not return a dataframe, but it returns an iterator which we can iterate thru chunks
+- what this means is pandas does not return a dataframe, but it returns an iterator which we can iterate thru chunks of a dataframe
+- that's why JH doesn't say `tok_trn` = get_texts; instead JH calls `get_all`, which loops through the dataframe; but what it is actually doing is **looping through chunks of the dataframe**.
+- each of those chunks is a dataframe representing subsets of the data
+- Rachel:  when I'm working with NLP data, many times I come across data with foreign text or characters.
+Is it better to discard them or keep them?
+- JH:  No, definitely keep them.
+And this whole process is unicode and JH has used it on Chinese text.
+And it is designed to pretty much work on